wp-plugins/seo-auto-linker/readme.txt

 == Frequently Asked Questions ==

+= I just upgraded to 0.7, where did my keywords go? =

+Due to some changes that make SEO Auto Linker much more usable (an maintainable), keywords from versions before 0.7 must be migrated.
+There is a second plugin included called SEO Auto Linker Migrator that will do this for you.
+Just activate it and your done.

 = When I specify keywords, will they all get linked? =

 Sort of.
 If you keyword list is `lorem, ipsum`, the word `lorem` OR the word `ipsum` will be linked to the specified URL.
 If the content contains both `lorem` and `ipsum, they will only both be linked if you set the number of links per post to more than one for that keyword list.